logman117/ai-manufacturing-vision/README.md

 # AI Manufacturing Part Analyzer

-An AI-powered system that analyzes technical drawings (PDFs) to automatically predict manufacturing characteristics and processes using Azure OpenAI's GPT-4 Vision model.
+An AI-powered system that analyzes technical drawings (PDFs) to automatically predict manufacturing characteristics and processes using Azure OpenAI's GPT-5 model with advanced vision capabilities.

 ## Features